pseigo/book-exercises/learn-elixir/notes/e13-processes.md

 Process.exit(juliet, :kill)
 ```

 Process death with the `:trap_exit` flag.
-The current process will receive an `!EXIT` message when the linked process dies (probably a good idea).
+The current process will receive an `:EXIT` message when the linked process dies (probably a good idea).

 ```elixir
 Process.flag(:trap_exit, true)